ocean-tracking-network/node-manager-training/_episodes/14_The Push.md

 Please enter `current_push_date = 'yyyy-mm-dd'` : the date of the Push when these extracts have been made.

 Then, an interactive dataframe will appear.
-This dataframe will allow you to check-off the extracts as `completed` based on those you were able to successfully create.
+This dataframe will allow you to check off the extracts as `completed` based on those you were able to successfully create.

 Now you're done with Detection Extracts until next Push!

+{% include links.md %}